OlympusDAO-Education/Documentation/using-the-website/bonds.md

 *Notes:*

-*- Do not alter the bond amount after you have closed the Hades menu, as it will reset the recipient address.*
+- *Do not alter the bond amount after you have closed the Hades menu, as it will reset the recipient address.*

-*- The "Approve" transaction is only needed when bonding for the first time; subsequent bonding only requires you to perform the "Bond" transaction.*
+- *The "Approve" transaction is only needed when bonding for the first time; subsequent bonding only requires you to perform the "Bond" transaction.*

 ## Reading the Info